Official name: Republic of Turkey

 When it comes to Turkey’s accession to the European Union, in my opinion Turkey has exactly the same right to it as Honduras although I understand that it is nice to be a candidate country for the EU membership.
-If however the hidden Marxism in Europe proves to be crazy to such a point that Turkey joins the EU, then the European Union would have borders with countries such as Iraq, Iran and Syria and it would have open immigration from all over Turkey and all the surrounding countries where people are able to pretend that they are Turks.
+If however the hidden Marxism in Europe proves to be crazy to such a point that Turkey joins the EU, then the European Union would have borders with countries such as Iraq, Iran and Syria, Then Europe would experience mass invasion from all over Turkey and all the surrounding countries, where people are able to pretend that they are Turks.

-Today every time there is a dialogue between Turkey and the European countries, every time Turkey speaks to Europe using a war rhetoric.
-Turkey continues to accuse Europe of crimes despite the fact that it is hard to find a bigger criminal than Turkey.
-In addition, Turkey blackmails Europe that if it doesn’t do what it wants, then Turkey would invade Europe with millions of Muslim “rape-fugees”.
-Another time Turkey said that the Netherlands could not do anything to Turkey because it has only 48,000 soldiers, while in the Netherlands there are already 400,000 Turks.
-What it is then if not a war rhetoric.
-At best, every time Europe shows Turkey a middle finger, Turkey starts to preach about “democracy” and “human rights”, what especially in the case of Turkey is the peak of hypocrisy.
+Today every time there is a dialogue between Turkey and the European countries, Turkey always speaks to Europe using a war rhetoric.
+Turkey continues to accuse Europe of crimes, despite the fact that it is hard to find a bigger criminal than Turkey.
+In addition, Turkey blackmails Europe that if it doesn’t do what it wants, then Turkey would invade Europe with millions of Muslim ‘rape-fugees’.
+Another time Turkey said that the Netherlands couldn’t do anything to Turkey because it has only 48.000 soldiers, while in the Netherlands there are already 400.000 Turks.
+What it is then if not a war rhetoric?!
+It is ironic, that every time Europe shows Turkey a middle finger, Turkey starts to preach about ‘democracy‘ and ‘human rights’, what especially in the case of Turkey is the peak of hypocrisy.

 The only solution to the Turkish issue is the alliance of the European countries with Russia and then the expulsion of the Turkish hordes behind the Caspian Sea.
 For this however there is no chance because Europe is currently in the phase of self-destruction.
-The more I experience the foolishness and the mental filth of Europeans, the more I fear that the words of Erdogan and the Jewish directors of cultural enrichment may come true.
+The more I experience the foolishness and rotting Europeans, the more I fear that the words of Erdogan and the Jewish directors of Cultural Enrichment of Europe might come true.

 History of Turkey